Stanislaw09/rnTemplate/README.md

 # React Native Template App
-Simple React-Native app template which utilizes Stack & Drawer navigation.
+React-Native app template which utilizes Stack & Drawer navigation.
 Allows to save data to the redux store and keep them in async storage with Redux-Persist.
+Implements some simple animations with the usage of LayoutAnimation

 ## Troubleshooting